 – Guiding husky tours up to one-week in duration in Northern Finland during winters 2012-2014

-– Nine one-week or longer trips to Sarek National Park, Sweden between 2010-2016
+– Over ten one-week or longer trips to Sarek National Park, Sweden between 2010-2020

-– Close to 100 nights out every year for the last few years
+– Close to 100 nights out every year during the last decade

 * Many of the translations are my own and unofficial with the aim to be as clear as possible.
 For example the official recommendations for the Nature and wilderness guide degree would be “Further Qualification in Hiking and Nature Guide Services”.

 My blog is mostly a personal blog with no commercial ambitions but if interests meet, I’m open for suggestions also involving my blog.